dbpedia/lookup/README.md

 Archive: 2015-04, 3.9 and 3.8

-#### Available languages (i18n working in progress):
+#### Available languages:

 * en - English
+* es - Spanish
+* de - German

 The server should now be running at http://localhost:1111

 ## Updating the Documentation

-The documentation is controlled with the swagger.json file.
+The documentation is controlled with the swagger.yaml file.
+The swagger file contains the descriptions of the services and the models present inside the lookup code.
 Once this file is updated along with the code, re building the whole project would result in generation of static html pages in target/generatedSwaggerDocument folder.

 ## Rebuilding the index